Random Module in Python

 An example of using uniform function

-The uniform function of the random module also returns the floating point random number.
-The difference is, you may specify a range, unlike the random function that returns a random number between (0.0 – 1.0).
+The difference is that you may specify a range, unlike the random function that returns a random number between (0.0 – 1.0).

 Also, the value b may be included in the range depending on the floating-point rounding in the equation.
 In the case of the random function, the 1.0 is not included.